StefanosMonastiridis/bpost-primeng-theme-demo-app/demoAPP/README.md

-# Sakai
+# PrimeNg BPOST Theme demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) Based on Sakai template https://www.primefaces.org/sakai-free-angular-admin-template/

+## Install
+This project will be updating in regular basis.
+Clone the repo instead of downloading to keep it up to date.

+## Using the BPOST theme in other projects

+In order to use the bpost theme in other projects, you will have to copy and paste the theme-base and bpost folders and link the styles in styles scss

 ## Development server